 Chateau St. Jean labels itself as “the quintessential Sonoma Valley winery,” and when you first see this former summer home built in the style of a Mediterranean villa with its orange tile roofs and lush cream-colored exterior, it is hard to disagree.
 It looks pretty darn quintessential, all right.

-Both the tasting and blending seminar took place in the visitor center, the newer front building on the property that forms the camera-friendly view you see as you drive up.
-From this building you step outside onto a courtyard that leads to a big lawn that reminded me of the big sweep of green you see from the balcony at Pebble Beach Lodge.
-On the other side of the grass at Chateau St. Jean is a vineyard, not the ocean, but the comparison still applies.
+The chateau is set back from Highway 12 nestled under the protective gaze of Sugar Loaf Ridge.
+We went there not long ago for a tasting and blending seminar, both of which took place in the restored 1920s-era chateau that forms the camera-friendly view you see as you drive up.
+From this building you step outside onto a courtyard that leads to a wide lawn that reminded me of the big sweep of green you see from the balcony at Pebble Beach Lodge.
+On the other side of the grass at Chateau St. Jean is a vineyard not the ocean, but the comparison still applies.
 This is the high life, California style.

 “I took my cousins there from Minnesota a few years back,” Jeff Brinkhaus, a friend and longtime wine country traveler, told me.
 “We had a fabulous picnic on their lawn.
 It’s one of my favorites.”

 For the tasting they poured a 2011 Fume Blanc from Le Petite Etoile, a Chateau St. Jean vineyard in the Russian River Valley, and it was hard to argue with that too.
 Lunch consisted of wine country cheeses and charcuterie, and by the time the blending seminar rolled around we were ready to sample still more of the high life.
 For this we would be creating our own blend of Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec and Petit Verdot—the five reds that form the basis for the winery’s award-winning Cinq Cepages wine, itself a blend of these Bordeaux varietals.